-First Steps To Arranging A Funeral
+First Steps To Making Funeral Arrangements

 Our Customer Care Team will be available 24 hours a day, 365 days of the year to take your call and answer any questions you have.
 In the majority of cases a death will occur while your loved ones are in hospitals, nursing homes, aged care facilities etc. The staff in these facilities will assist you with the first steps and preliminary information.
 Generally these facilities will ask upon admittance for you to nominate in advance a funeral home like Kingston Funerals to be contacted at the time of death.